pcorey/pcorey.github.io/_posts/2016-07-27-molecule-to-atoms.markdown

 # [Introducing Our Abstractions]({{page.repo}}/commit/cde856ec5e72c71e4776723ce783a7b1671fa85f)

-Know this solution is going to get complex fairly quickly, we'd like to leverage some abstractions to make it more testable and maintainable.
+Knowing this solution is going to get complex fairly quickly, we'd like to leverage some abstractions to make it more testable and maintainable.